 Get out those oils and start rubbing those hands and feet – World Reflexology week starts on Monday.
 What better time to look at how this natural therapy might be able to help you with some of your pregnancy symptoms such as swollen ankles, morning sickness, insomnia, anxiety and pelvic pain.

 What is Reflexology?

-Reflexology is a complimentary therapy that is used to treat symptoms all over your body using only pressure from your fingertips on your feet (and sometimes hands).
+Reflexology is a complementary therapy that is used to treat symptoms all over your body using only pressure from your fingertips on your feet (and sometimes hands).
 It’s far more than a lovely foot massage as it’s based on the belief that your feet map your body, with pressure points linking to corresponding organs and tissues.

-For instance your big left toe represents the left side of your head and a point around the ball of your right foot represents your right lung.
+For instance, your big left toe represents the left side of your head and a point around the ball of your right foot represents your right lung.